matthid/synclib/Readme.md

 ## Contributing

-### There are 2 ways to contribute to the project.
+### There are 3 ways to contribute to the project.

 - If you plan to send multiple patches in the future the best would be to sign a Contributor-Agreement (https://github.com/matthid/synclib/blob/master/ContributorAgreement.md) and send a scanned copy to matthi.d@googlemail.com.

 - If you only want to send a single patch (or very few in general) you can state in the comment note and the pull request, that you share your changes under the MIT-License.
 For example: "This contribution is Licensed unter the http://www.opensource.org/licenses/mit-license.html"

+- Report an issue https://github.com/matthid/synclib/issues.
+See "Report a Bug"

 ### Why so "complicated"?